 Old Recipe Card Box

 While you or I might organize into larger categories such as “Breads” and “Desserts”, the owner of this box organized down to the level of “Puddings” and “Timbals.”
+I suspect this was because they used some of these categories more than we do now.
 I’ve decided not to preserve that organizational pattern in this website.
 It gets complicated!

 NOTE!